 Hairstylist foundation students’ level 1 exam has been waived; however, the 300-hour practicum is required prior to advancing to level 2.

-Please note that the 300-hour practicum is separate from Work-Based Training Hours and must each be reported on the appropriate forms.
+Please note that the 300-hour practicum is separate from Work-Based Training Hours and both must be reported on the appropriate forms.
 The same hours cannot be used toward both requirements.

 What if I still want my progressive level certification (AST1, AST2, AST3, PC1, PC2, Parts and Warehousing 1 and Partsperson 2)?

-If you are looking to obtain your progressive level Certificate of Qualification, please email the following information to email@example.com:
+If you are looking to obtain your Certificate of Qualification in a progressive trade, you will be able to write the exam at one of our monthly sessions.
+To do so, please email the following information to firstname.lastname@example.org: